Immigration Rights

 Protection Visas (Refugee Status)

-If you are in Australia and fear persecution in your home country, you may apply for a Protection Visa (subclass 866) under section 36 of the Migration Act 1958.
-This visa gives you permanent residenc...
+If you're in Australia and fear persecution in your home country, you can apply for a Protection Visa (subclass 866) under section 36 of the Migration Act 1958.
+The visa, when granted, gives you perma...

 Read more